 I would go so far as to say that it may be essential to couple social media with our writing and author platforms.
-Social media is a great tool to use to develop our brand as an author, and Twitter is among the best for writers in my humble opinion.
+Social media is a great tool to use to develop your brand as an author, and Twitter is among the best for writers, in my humble opinion.

 As I continue my writing and publishing journey, I am learning more and more about building a brand and creating a strong author platform.
 Social media is a wonderful (and free) way to engage with other writers and readers and offer your support.
 I hope the following pieces of advice are useful to you, too.